How to Help a Baby Sit Up on His Own?

 6. Sitting in a Laundry Basket or a Box

-Make your baby sit in a laundry basket or a box and support him from both the sides.
+Make your baby sit in a laundry basket or a box and support him from both sides.
 Also, help your baby balance his body while sitting.

 7. Ring Position

 Make your baby sit in this position when he is between 6 and 8 months of age.
-Make your baby sit on the floor with his legs apart but feet joined.
-This position provides good support and even if your baby trips; he is able to support himself with his arms.
+Make your baby sit on the floor with his legs apart, but feet joined.
+This position provides good support, and even if your baby trips, he is able to support himself with his arms.

 Things to Avoid While Teaching Your Child to Sit Up

 Do not make your baby sit on swings or baby seats for longer durations.
-Your baby should be able to move his body to learn new skills; by making him sit in confined areas for a long time may prove to be a hindrance to his growth and development.
+Your baby should be able to move his body to learn new skills; making him sit in confined areas for a long time may prove to be a hindrance to his growth and development.

 You can try some easy exercises to help your baby sit up but don’t go overboard with it.
-Every baby is different and he may reach development milestones at his own pace.
+Every baby is different and he may reach developmental milestones at his own pace.
 So, don’t force him into something he is not ready for.
 If you notice any developmental delays, get in touch with your doctor and seek assistance for the same.